PalouseRobosub/SUBLIBinal/README.md

 It is designed specfically for use with the Microchip PIC32MX250F128B.
 Porting to other microcontrollers is possible, but we do not plan to expand support to other microcontrollers at this time.

-We plan to add documentation to the wiki page, but for now, take a look at the [examples directory](https://github.com/PalouseRobosub/SUBLIBinal/tree/master/examples) for usage examples.
+Please refer to the [wiki](https://github.com/PalouseRobosub/SUBLIBinal/wiki) for documentation on how to use SUBLIBinal. to find code examples, please look in the [examples directory](https://github.com/PalouseRobosub/SUBLIBinal/tree/master/examples) for usage examples.